In the IVF cycle, gonadotropin is used to prompt follicles to grow.

 “Lupron trigger” or Single Dose Lupron

-This kit contains the dose of 20 units of leuprolide acetate, which must be given for 14 days time period.
-The doctor may advise initiating the dose with 20 units and when the stimulation started then the dose reduce it to 10 units first and then 5 units depending upon the selected IVF protocol.
+The doctor may advise initiating the dose with 20 units and when the stimulation starts the quantity is reduced to 10 units first and then 5 units depending upon the selected IVF protocol.

 The patient may be required to order additional syringes marked in units rather than ml/cc for the correct administration of the dose.

 The kit may look very small but contains sufficient doses for a 14-day period.

 This dose of Lupron is used for those who have a history of or are concerned about the low response.